-A Jewish Voice for Labour letter to The Guardian claimed antisemitism on the Left is 'relatively rare'.
+A Jewish Voice for Labour letter to The Guardian claimed antisemitism

 4.4 Antisemitism denial (Type 4): 'No intent'

 When the Labour Party was busy developing its own homemade definition of antisemitism in 2018 (before finally adopting the internationally recognised IHRA Definition) it wanted to include this clause: 'hostility to Israel could only be antisemitic if motivated by antisemitic intent.'
 The party wanted to see clear evidence of personal subjective antisemitic intent before accepting any discourse as antisemitic.